strudel-science/strudel-kit/docs/docs/customization/combine-sections.md

 ### 4. Locate the destination file

-The comparison page of the Compare Data Task Flow lives in `compare.tsx`.
+The comparison page of the Compare Data Task Flow lives in `_layout/compare.tsx`.
 In this example its parent directory would be named `second-taskflow`.
 Open this file.
 This is where we want to paste our new components.

 ### 5. Paste the components